security-assignments/security-assignments.github.io/_tutorials/intro-to-networking.md

 ![img]( {{ "/assets/images/received-by.png" | relative_url }}){: width="500px" }

 Compare several different messages.
-Are there more or less "Received" lines on your email sent by other people who use bMail/Google than competing services?
+Are there more or less "Received" lines on your email sent by other people who use Gmail than competing services?
 What does it mean for cybersecurity that most email now goes from one Google user to another Google user?

 As a comparison, here are two old email headers.
 Notice how more servers are listed in the "Received from" lines?
 This means that more parties unrelated to the communication had the opportunity to "read" or otherwise infer knowledge from the email.